intel-iot-devkit/how-to-code-samples/access-control/javascript/README.md

 ## Configuring the example

-General information on configuring these examples can be found in <link to top-most readme, config examples section>

 To configure the example for the Grove\* kit, just leave the `kit` key in the `config.json` set to `grove`.
 To configure the example for the DFRobot\* kit, change the `kit` key in the `config.json` to `dfrobot` as follows:

 ```